jserralions/equinox-group/README.md

 # Equinox- Group

 Sample APP made on Netguru Workshop with Ruby on Rails, data is based on allrecipes.com.
-We use revolution algorithm to collect precious recipes and store them.
+We use revolutionary algorithm to collect precious recipes and store them.

 ### We used:
 * Ruby on Rails [4.2.1]